ECP-WarpX/WarpX/Docs/source/developers/testing.rst

 Naming conventions for automated tests
 --------------------------------------

-Note that we currently obey the following snake\_case naming conventions for test names and test input files (which make automation tasks easier, e.g., parsing visually, parsing through code, sorting alphabetically, filtering tests in CTest via -R, etc.):
+Note that we currently obey the following snake\_case naming conventions for test names and test input files (which make automation tasks easier, e.g., parsing visually, parsing through code, sorting alphabetically, filtering tests in CTest via ``-R``, etc.):

 #. **Regular test names** start with the string ``test_1d_``, ``test_2d_``, ``test_3d_`` or ``test_rz_``, followed by a string that is descriptive of the test.
 For example, ``test_3d_laser_acceleration``.